2.5 The Kingdom Fungi

 - Deuteromycetes (the latter also known as Fungi Imperfecti because they lacked a sexual cycle).

 You may still encounter these traditional names for groups of fungi, but if they are used today, you must appreciate that they can only be used informally.
 Many organisms included in these groups (particularly among the phycomycetes and the slime moulds) are no longer considered to the true fungi, even though mycologists might study them.
-This applies to many of the water moulds, like the Oomycota (which include the plant pathogen Phytophthora), and Hyphochytriomycota, all of which have been removed from the fungi, and are now classified with brown algae and diatoms in the Kingdom Chromista.
-Similarly, the Amoebidales, which are parasites or commensals of living arthropods and previously considered to be trichomycete fungi within the Zygomycota are now considered to be protozoan animals.
+This applies to many of the water moulds, like the Oomycota (which include the plant pathogen Phytophthora), and Hyphochytriomycota, all of which have been removed from the fungi, and are now classified with brown algae and diatoms in the Kingdom Chromista or Kingdom Straminipila (see Section 3.10).
+Similarly, the Amoebidales, which are parasites or commensals of living arthropods and previously considered to be trichomycete fungi within the ‘Zygomycota’ are now considered to be protozoan animals.
 None of the slime moulds are now considered to belong to Kingdom Fungi and their relationship to other organisms, especially animals, is still in dispute.

-In contrast, the phylum Zygomycota is not accepted in the most recent classification because of remaining doubts about relationships between the groups that have traditionally been placed in this phylum.
-The consequences of this decision are the recognition of the phylum Glomeromycota and of four subphyla incertae sedis: Mucoromycotina, Kickxellomycotina, Zoopagomycotina and Entomophthoromycotina.
-As more work is done and the position clarifies, the name Zygomycota may be reinstated to encompass some of the taxa once represented in the traditional group.
-At the time of writing Zygomycota has not been given a proper diagnosis and can only be used informally.
-We continue to use it in Chapter 3 (and elsewhere in this book) as a convenient ‘container’ for the four subphyla mentioned above and, more importantly, because you are bound to encounter it in other, older, books.
+In contrast, the phylum ‘Zygomycota’ is not accepted in the most recent classification because of remaining doubts about relationships between the groups that have traditionally been placed in this phylum (Benny et al., 2014).
+Benny et al. (2014) recognised the phylum ‘Glomeromycota’ and left four subphyla (Entomophthoromycotina, Kickxellomycotina, Mucoromycotina, and Zoopagomycotina) as ‘incertae sedis’, which means ‘of uncertain placement’.
+Spatafora et al. (2016) clarified the situation by proposing the two phyla Zoopagomycota (comprises subphyla Entomophthoromycotina, Kickxellomycotina and Zoopagomycotina) and Mucoromycota (comprises subphyla Glomeromycotina, Mortierellomycotina and Mucoromycotina).
+The name ‘Zygomycota’ may be reinstated at some time in the future, but at the time of writing, ‘Zygomycota’ has not been given a proper diagnosis and can only be used informally.
+We continue to use the old term ‘zygomycetes’ in Chapter 3 and elsewhere as a convenient ‘container’ for the subphyla mentioned above and, more importantly, because you are bound to encounter it in other, older, books.

 Kingdom Fungi has also gained a few recruits on the basis of recent molecular phylogenetic analysis, notably Pneumocystis, the Microsporidia, and Hyaloraphidium.
-Pneumocystis carinii is a pathogen causing pneumonia in mammals, including humans (the human pathogen is called P. jirovecii) with weakened immune systems (pneumocystis pneumonia or PCP) is the most common opportunistic infection in people with HIV and has been a major killer of people infected with HIV).
+Pneumocystis carinii is a pathogen causing pneumonia in mammals, including humans (the human pathogen is called P. jirovecii), with weakened immune systems.
+Pneumocystis pneumonia (or PCP) is the most common opportunistic infection in people with HIV and has been a major cause of death of people infected with HIV.
 Pneumocystis was initially described as a trypanosome, but evidence from sequence analyses of several genes places it in the Taphrinomycotina in the Ascomycota.

-The Microsporidia are obligate intracellular parasites of animals.
+The Microsporidia (Didier et al., 2014) are obligate intracellular parasites of animals.
 They are extremely reduced organisms, without mitochondria.
 Most infect insects, but they are also responsible for common diseases of crustaceans and fish, and have been found in most other animal groups, including humans (probably transmitted through contaminated food and/or water).
 They were thought to be a unique phylum of protozoa for many years.
-Recent molecular studies show that these organisms are related to the Zygomycota.
+Molecular studies show that these organisms are related to the zygomycetes indicating that they should be classified in Kingdom Fungi or at least as a sister kingdom to Fungi.

-Hyaloraphidium curvatum, an organism previously classified as a colourless green alga is now recognised as a fungus on the basis of molecular sequence data, which show it is a member of the Monoblepharidales in the Chytridiomycota.
+Hyaloraphidium curvatum, an organism previously classified as a colourless green alga is now recognised as a fungus based on molecular sequence data, which show it is a member of the Monoblepharidales in the Chytridiomycota.